bpcmusic/synergy/cartridge.md

 ##CARTRIDGE PCB

-As opposed to using the Atari 400 cartridge PCB (there is a schematic in the Additional Resources if you care curious), I decided to I took apart a Synergy Cartridge and reverse engineered it with a voltmeter and high-precision calipers and replicated it in Eagle.
+As opposed to using the Atari 400 cartridge PCB (there is a schematic in the Additional Resources if you are curious), I decided to take apart a Synergy Cartridge and reverse engineer it with a voltmeter and high-precision calipers.
+I then replicated it in Eagle.
 Why?
-Cuz it was fun.
+Cuz it was fun. ;)

-Here are the rendered test PCBs from OSH Park.
+Here are the rendered test PCBs from OSH Park:

 ![Top of Board](scad/board_top.png)
 ![Top of Board](scad/board_bottom.png)

 ####EEPROM Pin Mapping

+Here are some notes I made during the process:

 | Top Edge | EEPROM Pin |  | Bottom Edge | EEPROM Pin |
 | --- | --- | --- | --- | --- |